Education & Conferences

 Availability and Format

-The modules are available in hard copy format for purchase through NHIA's online store.
+NEW!
+The modules are available in hard copy and electronic formats, and can be purchased through NHIA's online store.
 The entire program comprises seven self-study modules, which can be purchased individually, or as a complete set.
 Learners will earn CE as each individual module is completed and a certificate of completion will be awarded once all seven modules are completed.

 Click on the titles for descriptions and learning objectives.